mkkieru/JAVA-API/README.md

 ###Description

-This is a java based application that allows park rangers to keep a well organized record of the animals in their park.
-It also keeps track of details such as the animals age, health, location animal was spotted and given name.
+This is an API that allows users to key in organizations departments, users in that department and news relating to that department.
+It also allows fetching of the inputted data.

 ###Technologies Used